 - Personal E-mail (EPSD gmail acceptable)

-- non-educational videos, games and forums/blogs
+- non-educational videos, games and forums/blogs, especially sites that feature/encourage violence

 - Flash drives